Auraithm/Auraithm.github.io/_pages/about.md

 # 🔥 News
-- *2025.03*: &nbsp;🎉🎉 My paper "Density-Assisted Evolutionary Dynamic Multimodal Optimization" is accepted by **ACM Transactions on Evolutionary Learning and Optimization **.
+- *2025.03*: &nbsp;🎉🎉 Paper "Density-Assisted Evolutionary Dynamic Multimodal Optimization" is accepted by **ACM Transactions on Evolutionary Learning and Optimization**.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.02*: &nbsp;🎉🎉 Won a silver medal at Kaggle competitions "LLMs - You Can't Please Them All".

 # 📝 Publications